mertkurtcu/Ernest-Chan-Algorithmic-Trading/README.md

 # Ernie-Chan-Algorithmic-Trading
-Python implementation of trading strategies discussed in the book "Algorithmic Trading" By Ernie Chan
+Python implementation of the trading strategies discussed in the book "Algorithmic Trading" by Ernie Chan.